jrka/pyradexnest/README.md

     - Maximum dynamical mass (solar masses)
     - mu
     - Maximum length (pc)
+    - Optional line: luminosity distance in Mpc.
+If not set, this will be calculated from the redshift using astropy.coordinates.distances.Distance.
+Useful for very low redshift.
 - A table with 7 columns:
     - Molecule (must all be the same for now, and correspond to the molecule.dat filename.)
     - J_upper